janetcfang/calculator-web-app/README.md

 # Calculator web app
 - designed using webflow
-- scripted with javascript and jQuery
+- scripted with JavaScript and jQuery